 - Digital Read Meat Thermometer: Using a digital-read meat thermometer is also very helpful.
 When the internal temperature reaches 150-155 degrees (should only take a few minutes on each side) take it off the grill and allow to rest for a few minutes.
 Wrap the chicken in foil and the chicken will continue cooking to reach 165-degrees.
 You will have perfectly juicy chicken.

-Side Dish Ideas:
+Side Dish Ideas

-Here are some great side dish ideas that will go PERFECTLY with these chicken teriyaki sandwiches:
+Here are some great side dish ideas that will go PERFECTLY with these teriyaki chicken sandwiches:

 - Hawaiian Macaroni Salad: Hawaiian Mac Salad is a staple side dish for any Hawaiian meal.
 This is an AUTHENTIC Hawaiian recipe, straight from the islands!

-- Fresh Mango Avocado Cole Slaw: You have got to try this cole slaw with a fun island twist!
+- Fresh Mango Avocado Cole Slaw: You have got to try this coleslaw with a fun island twist!
 Goes GREAT alongside these grilled chicken teriyaki sandwiches!

 - Sweet Potato Fries: Chicken sandwiches and sweet potato fries are a winning combination.
 Every.
 Time.
 You can’t go wrong!

 “The whole family loved these.
 Such a great flavor combination!” – Alison